zwei4git/Mass-shooting/README.md

 ### Data Source
 Mass shooting data from GUN VIOLENCE ARCHIVE: https://www.gunviolencearchive.org/reports/mass-shooting?  <br/>
 Data pulled on July 5, 2022. <br/>
-"GVA uses a purely statistical threshold to define mass shooting based ONLY on the numeric value of 4 or more shot or killed, not including the shooter.
+Mass shooting definition, "GVA uses a purely statistical threshold to define mass shooting based ONLY on the numeric value of 4 or more shot or killed, not including the shooter.
 GVA does not parse the definition to remove any subcategory of shooting." <br/>